gbxyz/rdapper/README.md

 to explicitly tell `rdapper` that you want to perform an entity query, .e.g `rdapper --type=entity ABC123-EXAMPLE`.

+`rdapper` also implements limited support for in-bailiwick nameservers, but you must use the `--type=nameserver` argument to disambiguate from domain names.
+The RDAP server of the parent domain's registry will be queried.

 ## ADDITIONAL ARGUMENTS

 - `--registrar` - follow referral to the registrar's RDAP record